thomami244/RubyEmaiOTPTechnicalChallenge/README.md

 1. Save the file to your local hard disk
 2. Download Ruby compiler
 3. Execute the file by typing "ruby [path of the file on your local hard disk]"

+* note that this program does not send emails, which is assumed to be done in another enterprise module.
+This module is solely responsible for generating and testing an OTP sent by email.

 Features:
 - A random 6 digit OTP is sent to a user that enters a "@gmail.com" email account (you can change the email required in the regex statement)